-■ (Windows) mLAN Manager (the mLAN icon in the Task bar) has disappeared.
+■ mLAN Manager (the Driver icon in the Task bar) has disappeared.

-• Select [Start | (All) Programs | Start Up (or mLAN Tools)], then select mLAN Manager.
+• Select [Start] → [(All) Programs] → [Start Up] or [mLAN Tools], then select mLAN Manager.

-■ A connected mLAN device is not recognized.
+A connected mLAN device is not recognized.

-■ Connections are changed each time you start mLAN Graphic Patchbay.
+Connections are changed each time you start mLAN Graphic Patchbay.

 - If the network includes a non-S400-compatible device, the total number of transmission channels of all devices will be reduced. mLAN Graphic Patchbay recalls the previous connections of the mLAN devices in the order of power-up.
 Channels in excess of the permitted number will not be connected. - If five or more mLAN devices (including a computer) have been connected to a network, the total number of transmission channels for all devices will be limited.
-For example, if the sampling frequency is set to 44.1 kHz or 48 kHz, the number of available channels on a Windows computer would be 86 channels, and on Macintosh it would be 98 channels.
+For example, if the sampling frequency is set to 44.1 kHz or 48 kHz, the number of available channels on a Windows computer would be 86 channels.